atroxaper/p6-LogP6/README.md

 `LogP6` provides writer and handle implementation for asynchronous writing.

-You can use `LogP6::Handle::Async.new(IO::Handle :$delegate!, Scheduler :$scheduler = $*SCHEDULER)` as handle which will schedule `WRITE` method call of `delegate` handle.
+You can use `LogP6::Handle::Async.new(IO::Handle :$delegate!, Scheduler :$scheduler = $*SCHEDULER)` as a handle which will schedule `WRITE` method call of `delegate` handle.

-If is it not enough to wrap a handle then you can wrap whole writer.
+If it is not enough to wrap a handle, then you can wrap the whole writer.
 Use `LogP6::WriterConf::Async.new(LogP6::WriterConf :$delegate!, Scheduler :$scheduler = $*SCHEDULER), :$name, Bool :$need-callframe)` as writer configuration of another configuration.
-Final writer will schedule `write` method call of `delegate` created writer with copy of current `logger context`.
-If you miss a `:name` parameter then `delegate`'s name will be used.
-Pass boolean parameter `need-callframe` if you plan to use callframe information in wrapped writer.
+The final writer will schedule the `write` method call of `delegate` created writer with a copy of the current `logger context`.
+If you miss a `:name` parameter, then `delegate`'s name will be used.
+Pass boolean parameter `need-callframe` if you plan to use callframe information in the wrapped writer.
 Note that using callframe will slow your logging because it requires several `callframe()` calls on each resultative log call.

 ### Writer factory subroutines

 `LogP6` module has the following subs for manage writers configurations:

-- `get-writer(Str:D $name --> LogP6::WriterConf)` - gets writer with specified
+- `get-writer(Str:D $name --> LogP6::WriterConf)` - gets writer with specified name;
-name;
 - `writer(:$name, :$pattern, :$handle, :$auto-exceptions, :create, :update, :replace --> LogP6::WriterConf)` -
-create, update or replace standard `WriterConf` with specified name.
-If you want to `:update` only concrete fields in already created configuration then the rest fields will not be changed.
-In case of `:replace` the new configuration will be created and replaced the old one.
-You can create configuration without name - then the configuration will not be stored, but only returned to you.
+create, update, or replace standard `WriterConf` with a specified name.
+If you want to `:update` only concrete fields in an already created configuration, then the rest fields will not be changed.
+In the case of `:replace`, the new configuration will be created and replaced the old one.
+You can create configuration without a name - then the configuration will not be stored but only returned to you.
 The method returns the old writer configuration (`:update`, `:replace`) and the new one (`:create`);
-- `writer(LogP6::WriterConf:D $writer-conf, :create, :replace --> LogP6::WriterConf)` -
+- `writer(LogP6::WriterConf:D $writer-conf, :create, :replace --> LogP6::WriterConf)` - save or
-save or replace any implementation of `WriterConf`.
+replace any implementation of `WriterConf`.
 The configuration name will be retrieved from the `$writer-conf`.
 The method returns the old writer configuration (`:replace`) and the new one (`:create`);
-- `writer(:$name, :$remove --> LogP6::WriterConf)` - remove and return a
+- `writer(:$name, :$remove --> LogP6::WriterConf)` - remove and return a configuration with
-configuration with specified name.
+specified name.

 ### Writer configuration file

-In configuration file writer configurations have to be listed in `writers` array.
+In the configuration file, writer configurations have to be listed in `writers` array.
 Only `std` (for standard configuration) and `custom` types are supported.

-In case of standard configuration all field are optional excepts `name`.
-Handle can be:
+In the case of standard configuration, all fields are optional excepts `name`.
+The handle can be:

-- `file` type for output into file.
-You can specify `path`,`append` (`True` by default) and `out-buffer` arguments;
+- `file` type for output into a file.
+You can specify `path`,`append` (`True` by default), and `out-buffer` arguments;
 - `std` type for output into `$*OUT` or `$*ERR`.
 You can specify `path` as `out` or `err`.
 - `custom` type.

-In case of `custom` writer type the result writer configuration have to returns not empty name.
+In the case of the `custom` writer type, the result writer configuration has to returns not empty name.

 Example: